Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 * **Improved Scathing Tirade**: Active (Action); Your character may use this talent to make an Average Coercion check.
 For each Success the check generates, one enemy within short range suffers 1 strain.
 For each Advantage, one enemy affected by Scathing Tirade suffers 1 additional strain.
 Enemies affected by your character’s Scathing Tirade add Setback dice to all skill checks they make for a number of rounds equal to your character’s ranks in Coercion.

 *Abilities*:
-* **One Step Ahead**: Once per round, after an opponent performs an action or maneuver, you may spend one Story Point to have this adversary perform an action or maneuver as an out-of-turn incidental.
+* **One Step Ahead**: Once per round, after an opponent performs an action or manoeuvre, you may spend one Story Point to have this adversary perform an action or manoeuvre as an out-of-turn incidental.

 Equipment:
 * **Concealable Flintlock**: Ranged; Damage 5; Critical 3; Range (Medium).